IsaiahGrace/isaiahgrace.github.io/byte-size/wheelwriter.md

 ![Wheelwriter30 proto board front](/media/wheelwriter30-proto-front.jpg)

 After a few hours of soldering, I had connected up every row and column, and even tested each connection with a multi-meter, but still, something was wrong.
 Most keys worked alright, some didn't work at all, and others would print many different letters at once!
 Failure is a part of every project.
 Nobody writes bug free code, and nobody builds perfect proto boards.
 Reliability in hardware is just experience with having it break in many different ways, and fixing each one.
 So I went about finding the source of my issue methodically.
-I tested each key an plotted their behavior in a spreadsheet.
+I tested each key and plotted their behavior in a spreadsheet.
 Green is all good, yellow printed every letter in the column of the key pressed, and red did nothing at all.

 ![Wheelwriter30 matrix errors](/media/wheelwriter30-matrix-errors.png)